 ColRegs, the popular acronym for that mouthful “International Regulations for Preventing Collisions at Sea,” includes in rule no. 3 the definitions for boats restricted in their ability to maneuver.
 Reading through the described causes makes me want to add another: (g)(vii) A vessel engaged in the prevention of communicable disease during global pandemic.
-OK, so I’m stretching the intention of the definition but it’s one sign of how infiltrates the way we look at pretty much every aspect of life right now!
+OK, so I’m stretching the intention of the definition but it’s one sign of how Coronavirus infiltrates the way we look at pretty much every aspect of life right now!
 Here’s a peek into the current situation on Totem, at anchor under highly restrictive terms.

 Totem at anchor in the fog; Baja California Sur. photo, Karri Alderson